devaneyJE/elk_deployment_project/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+Only the webservers on the internal network are exposed to the public Internet.

-Only the Jump-Box-Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the network-external Administration Machine via SSH.
+Access to the Jump-Box-Provisioner machine is only allowed from a network-external Administration Machine via SSH.

-Machines within the network can only be accessed by the Jump-Box-Provisioner's Ansible container.
+The Jump-Box-Provisioner's Ansible container is used to access all network machines for administration purposes.

 A summary of the access policies in place can be found in the table below.